 Alternate Merit Badges for the Eagle Scout Rank

-requirements for merit badges.
+merit badges.
 Merit badges are awarded only when all requirements are met as stated.

 The physical or mental disability must be of a permanent rather than a temporary nature.